 If the Centennial hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
-The old way of chosing replacement hops was done by experience and "feel".
+The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Centennial substitutions.

 Yes!
 There is a version of the Centennial hop in lupulin powder form.
 Centennial lupulin powder is suggested to be used at about half the amount as you'd normally use with pellets.
 The Cryo/LupuLN2 (Yakima Chief Hops) and Lupomax (Haas) products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.